Gavin Williamson sacked as education secretary as Boris Johnson's reshuffle begins

 The Prime Minister was carrying out a long-awaited shake-up of his top team on Wednesday afternoon, with plans to put in place a “strong and united” Cabinet following the turbulence of the coronavirus pandemic.

-Mr Williamson was one of the ministers deemed most at risk of being told to return to the backbenches particularly due to his handling of the exams fiasco during the Covid-10 crisis.
+Mr Williamson was one of the ministers deemed most at risk of being told to return to the backbenches, particularly due to his handling of the exams fiasco during the Covid-19 crisis.

 Ousted first, he insisted he would continue to support the Prime Minister and the UK Government.

-He said: “It has been a privilege to serve as Education Secretary since 2019.
+Mr Williamson said: “It has been a privilege to serve as education secretary since 2019.

 “This programme will create better life opportunities for pupils and students for many years to come.”